 Denison employs suitably qualified persons to log all drill core in detail at dedicated, custom-built core logging facilities proximal to drilling operations.
 Routine logs completed for each drill hole include lithology, sandstone texture, paleoweathering, mineralization, alteration, structure (interval and point), geotechnical and gamma (handheld scintillometer).
-Where required for geophysical survey reconciliation, additional logs may include magnetic susceptibility and other physical property measurements.
+Where deemed necessary, additional logs may be collected to assist in constraining geophysical survey results.
+These logs may include magnetic susceptibility or other physical property measurements.
 For advanced projects where mining studies may be applicable geotechnical logs are expanded and may also include point load testing.
-All logging data, together with collar and survey information and a drill hole summary, are uploaded to a DH Logger database with central storage on Denison's server at the Saskatoon office.
-In addition, drill core is photographed, both wet and dry, before it is stored at project sites either in racks or as cross-stacks.
+All logging data, together with collar and survey information and a drill hole summary, are uploaded to a DHLogger database with central storage on Denison's server at the Saskatoon office.
+In addition, the drill core is photographed, both wet and dry, before it is stored at project sites either in racks or as cross-stacks.
 Drill core handling and sampling protocols are in accordance with industry best practices.